Yu-SJTUMRI/Yu-SJTUMRI.github.io/_pages/about.md

 ---
 I am a research asssitant professor at [Meta Robotics Institute](https://mri.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), China.

 My research interests focus on the neural interaction between human and robotic systems.
+Specifically, we develop neural signal decomposition algorithms using non-invasive electromyography, build motion intention decoding models with advanced machine learing (or AI) alogorithms, and analyze the dynamics of neuro-musculoskeletal system through electrophysiological signal and musculoskeletal system modeling.
+We dedicate to promote the applications of aforementioned research in healthcare field, including prosthesis, exoskeleton, and other robotic systems.
+Additionally, we are also interested in the dexterous and accurate manipulation of dual-arm robots with dexterous hands.

+I have publised more than 30 journal and conference papers, inlcuding Nature Biomedical Engineering, IEEE JBHI, IEEE TIE, Cyborg and Bionic Systems, IEEE TNSRE, et al. I also lead several research programs, including **Young Scientist Programme of National Natural Science Foundation of China (NSFC)**, **Special Funding Program of China Postdoctoral Science Foundation (CPSF)**, and General Funding Program of CPSF.

 Education
 ------